jhomlala/catcher/README.md

 filterFunction - function used to filter errors which shouldn't be handled.

-### Report catched exception
+### Report caught exception
-Catcher won't process exceptions catched in try/catch block.
+Catcher won't process exceptions caught in try/catch block.
 You can send exception from try catch block to Catcher:

 ```dart
 try {